 The unique things we do in our classes

-Our trained teachers act as guides for our students and interfere only when needed and when there is a need to access the learning progress of the child.
+Our qualified teachers function as guides for our pupils, interfering only when necessary and when it is necessary to access the child’s learning progress.

 Science and the brain

-New pathways can be developed, but early experiences establish the foundation, and change is much harder as children grow older.
+New paths can be created, but early experiences lay the groundwork, and change becomes much more difficult as children get older.